“Good Enough” is just not enough anymore!

 It is safe to say, you can’t blame the business, you must blame the process.
 Managing people can be a full-time job, look at the number of HR people needed to manage full-time employees (~1.08 per 100).
 So why is it when it comes to non-employees, companies have little to no investment in people and the market has yet to create a solution to address.
 Until now that is, but we will get to that in a bit, first let’s look at what is really happening.

-- We have our non-employees in our HR system but struggle to address all non-employee types.
+- We tried to put non-employees in our HR system but struggle to address all non-employee types.
 Meaning it is a one size fits all, static, cumbersome on the business, and 100% does not involve partners in the process.
 Our teams (HR, IT, Business) spend north of 2 hours per non-employee collecting, transferring and entering information/data into different systems.
 In the end, the data entered (if accurate) does not tell us enough to make it actionable and relationship data is not established.
 The traditional manager to employee hierarchy does not apply when it comes to non-employees because it might be an employee in a group responsible for non-employees, this is just one area our HR system falls short.

 - We customized our IAM process to address third party, non-employees because there was no other system or internal ownership.
 This stresses our IT team due to the lengthy, manual and ad-hoc process of gathering, communicating and tracking information about people.
-Once the information is gathered and access granted, the data becomes stale and nearly impossible to keep up to date.
+Once the information is gathered and access granted, the data becomes stale and impossible to keep up to date.

 - Based on point-in-time business requirements that change often requiring more services.